 It was quite a unique project for us too.
-Because usually jewellery enamel is polished, but in this case, because the serpant had to have a 3D effect the enamel was left unpolished.
-Although the initial design initiated that the metal part (sterling silver) will be shiny, we decided in the end to give it an antique look by oxydizing the silver.
+Because usually jewellery enamel is polished, but in this case, because the serpent had to have a 3D effect the enamel was left unpolished.
+Although the initial design initiated that the metal part (sterling silver) will be shiny, we decided, in the end, to give it an antique look by oxidising the silver.

 People at Tate thought that the outcome was fantastic and the lapel pins had a very high quality feel to them.